mra12/labelingDataset/README.md

 }

 ## Required Software:
-1. gunzip: you may install it using the following command 'apt-get install gzip'
+1. `gunzip`: you may install it using the following command `apt-get install gzip` in Debian-based Linux
-## How to use the file:
+## How to use the file?
 There are two ways to use the file:
 1. Extract the gzip file and then you will have a csv output file.
 For that you need to install gzip and then extracting .csv.gz.
-The user may use the command 'gunzip labelingDataset.csv.gz'
+The user may use the command `gunzip labelingDataset.csv.gz`
 2. Extract information from the zipped file directly (following the same logic of [AndroZoo's csv](https://androzoo.uni.lu/lists)):
-   To extract the first column and save to a file called 'list_of_selected_sha256', run the following command: 'zcat labelingDataset.csv.gz | cut -d',' -f1 > list_of_selected_sha256'
+   To extract the first column and save to a file called `list_of_selected_sha256`, run the following command: `zcat labelingDataset.csv.gz | cut -d',' -f1 > list_of_selected_sha256`
-   To obtain rows of apk hashes that were first seen after the 1st of May, 2016, run this command: 'zcat labeling_dataset.csv.gz | grep -v ',snaggamea' | awk -F, '{if ( $2 >= "2016-05" ) {print} }''
+   To obtain rows of apk hashes that were first seen after the 1st of May, 2016, run this command: `zcat labeling_dataset.csv.gz | grep -v ',snaggamea' | awk -F, '{if ( $2 >= "2016-05" ) {print} }'`